DevNation-Coding-School/web-intro-html-css-project/README.md

   - [ ] Centered content and margins around content
   - [ ] Footer image positioning

+## Part 2

 **Throughout your design you should avoid static units (pixels), and should instead use responsive units wherever possible.**

 ### Task 3: Stretch Goals